pseudocoders/GPT-notes/basics/languages.md

 ## Web languages

+Let's study the following languages:

+* PHP
+* Node.js
+* Python
+* Java
+* JavaScript
+* Ruby
+* C#
+* Go
+* Swift
+* Kotlin
+* Rust
+* TypeScript

+These languages offer different features, syntax, and ecosystems, catering to different needs and preferences in web development.
+Choosing the right language depends on factors such as project requirements, performance considerations, team expertise, and community support.

 ### PHP

 PHP is a popular server-side scripting language that is widely used for web development.
 It was created in the mid-1990s by Rasmus Lerdorf and has since evolved into a powerful and versatile language.
 PHP stands for "PHP: Hypertext Preprocessor," emphasizing its original purpose of handling server-side tasks related to generating dynamic web content.